jujuz455/jujuz455/README.md

 ## 👩🏻‍💻 About Me
 I'm a 3rd year Computer Science student @ Carleton University,
-streaming in **AI & Machine Learning**.
+streaming in AI & Machine Learning.

-I like building things — and breaking things (accidentally) 😭💻
+I like building things ... and breaking things (accidentally) 💻
-But that’s how learning works, right?

 ---